Simple 3-Step Brightening Routine for Beginners

 • Using too many products too soon

-• Expecting overnight results—brightening takes 6-12 weeks minimum
+• Expecting overnight results — brightening takes 6-12 weeks minimum

 Common Mistakes Beginners Make

-⚠️ Mistake #1: Using Too Many Products
+Mistake #1: Using Too Many Products

-Beginners often buy 5-10 products at once, layering serums, acids, and treatments.
-This overwhelms skin and causes irritation—which creates MORE dark spots.
-Stick to 3 steps until you've built consistency.
+Beginners often buy 5-10 products at once.
+This overwhelms skin and causes irritation — which creates more dark spots.

-⚠️ Mistake #2: Skipping Sunscreen
+Mistake #2: Skipping Sunscreen

-⚠️ Mistake #3: Expecting Instant Results
+Mistake #3: Expecting Instant Results

 Social media makes it look like brightening happens overnight.
-It doesn't.
 Skin cell turnover takes 28+ days.
-Real results require 6-12 weeks of consistent use.

-⚠️ Mistake #4: Starting with Strong Actives
+Mistake #4: Starting with Strong Actives

 High-strength retinol, 20% vitamin C, or prescription brighteners are too intense for beginners.
-Start gentle.
-Your skin needs time to build tolerance before using stronger products.

-⚠️ Mistake #5: Giving Up Too Soon
+Mistake #5: Giving Up Too Soon

 Adapting the Routine for Different Skin Types